Small businesses hit hardest in cyber attacks

 Of course, suffering a cyber-attack is one thing but the time it takes a business to recover can make the difference between long term business success or failure.
 Asked to agree with the statement that ‘when a cyber security incident occurs, we resolve the problem in the time we expect / have documented it will take,’ nearly a third (29%) of small businesses (1-49 employees) disagreed versus 22% for mid-sized businesses (250-999 employees) and only 11% for larger businesses with more than 999 employees.

-Learning the lessons from a cyber-attack should also be seen as an important part of any business’s cyber strategy but 32% of the small businesses with fewer than 50 employees we interviewed said nothing has changed in the past 12 months as a result of security incidents.
+Learning the lessons from a cyber-attack should also be seen as an important part of any small business’s cyber security plan but 32% of the businesses with fewer than 50 employees we interviewed said nothing has changed in the past 12 months as a result of security incidents.

 Is the government doing enough?